Aadhaar-debug/Browser_extensions/README.md

 # Browser_extensions
-This repo contains all the browser extensions i  ever made .
+This repo contains all the browser extensions i started out with.
+.